Michael Collins (astronaut): Other activities

-Collins completed the Harvard Business School's Advanced Management Program in 1974, and in 1980 became vice president of LTV Aerospace in Arlington, Virginia.
+Collins completed the Harvard Business School's Advanced Management Program in 1974, and in 1980 became vice president of LTV Aerospace in Arlington County, Virginia.
 He resigned in 1985 to start his own consulting firm, Michael Collins Associates.
 He wrote an autobiography in 1974 entitled Carrying the Fire: An Astronaut's Journeys.
 The New York Times writer John Wilford wrote that it is "generally regarded as the best account of what it is like to be an astronaut."

-Collins has also written Liftoff: The Story of America's Adventure in Space (1988), a history of the American space program, Mission to Mars (1990), a non-fiction book on human spaceflight to Mars, and Flying to the Moon and Other Strange Places (1976), revised and re-released as Flying to the Moon: An Astronaut's Story (1994), a children's book on his experiences.
-Along with his writing, he has painted watercolors, mostly of the Florida Everglades or aircraft he has flown; they are rarely space-related.
+Collins also wrote Liftoff: The Story of America's Adventure in Space (1988), a history of the American space program, Mission to Mars (1990), a non-fiction book on human spaceflight to Mars, and Flying to the Moon and Other Strange Places (1976), revised and re-released as Flying to the Moon: An Astronaut's Story (1994), a children's book on his experiences.
+Along with his writing, he painted watercolors, mostly of the Florida Everglades or aircraft he flew; they were rarely space-related.
 He did not initially sign his paintings to avoid them increasing in price just because they had his autograph on them.

 Collins lived with his wife, Pat, in Marco Island, Florida, and Avon, North Carolina, until her death in April 2014.

 Death

 On April 28, 2021, Collins died of cancer at his home in Naples, Florida, at the age of 90.

 Buzz Aldrin, who became the last survivor of Apollo 11, said that "wherever [Collins has] been or will be, you will always have the Fire to Carry us deftly to new heights and the future."

-On January 30, 2023, Collins’ ashes were interned in Arlington National Cemetery almost two years after his death, his burial likely being delayed due to the COVID-19 pandemic.
+On January 30, 2023, Collins' ashes were interred in Arlington National Cemetery.